sisl/Contrail/docs/source/usage.rst

 =====

-Contrail allows users to leverage aircraft encounter modeling by specifying models from which to generate, visualize and save large aircraft encounter data sets.
+Contrail allows users to leverage aircraft encounter modeling by creating models from which to generate, visualize and save large aircraft encounter data sets.

-Primary Use Case: experts in the field applying knowledge of encounter flight dynamics to generate realistic aircraft encounter data sets.
+Intended for experts in the field who would like to apply their knowledge of encounter flight dynamics to generate realistic aircraft encounter data sets.
 These data sets can then be used to verify aircraft decision making software.

-Secondary Use Case: any ethusiasts interested in generating aircraft encounter data sets for visualization and learning purposes!